xanium4332/grott-home-assistant-add-on/grott-current/README.md

-# The Growatt Inverter Monitor - HA addon
+# Grott - Home Assistant native MQTT integration

 This addon allow you to run a local version of grott with the HA plugin and auto discovery enabled.